stories-peter-meier

 We will process 100% sustainable milk worldwide

-We strive to stand for products made from sustainable milk – worldwide.
-To reach this target, all milk suppliers must meet regionally above-average standards by 2027.
+We want to stand for products made from sustainable milk – in all markets in which we are active.
+To reach this target, all milk suppliers must meet above-average local standards by 2027.
 We evaluate this using a scientifically based list of criteria.
-In our domestic market of Switzerland, where sustainability has long been an important differentiator compared to milk products from other countries, we are committed to further developing the ‘swissmilk green’ industry standard.
+In our domestic market of Switzerland, where sustainability has long been an important differentiator compared to milk products from other countries, we are committed to further developing the "Sustainable Swiss Milk" industry standard.

 > Support for the UN Sustainable Development Goals

-We are a pioneer of the sustainability standard ‘swissmilk green’.
-As early as 2016, we set ourselves the goal of only processing sustainably produced cow’s milk in Switzerland.
-Our efforts contributed to the launch of the joint ‘swissmilk green’ standard by the Swiss dairy industry in September 2019, which incorporated a large number of our considerations.
-Swiss dairy farmers must meet ten basic and two additional requirements.
+We are a pioneer of the “Sustainable Swiss Milk” industry standard.
+Back in 2016, we set ourselves the goal of only processing sustainably produced cow’s milk in Switzerland.
+Our commitment contributed to the Swiss dairy industry introducing the joint “Sustainable Swiss Milk” standard in September 2019, which incorporated a large part of our considerations.
+A Swiss milk supplier must fulfil ten basic and two additional requirements.

 stories-lernort-familie-pfefferli-teaster-m